Rozier hits key shots as Hornets top Mavericks 123-120 in OT

+DALLAS (AP)Miles Bridges flexed his muscles at the crowd when Luka Doncic’s potential winning 3-pointer over him bounced off the rim at the end of the fourth quarter.

+Then the Charlotte forward escaped trouble in overtime with a pass to wide-open Terry Rozier for a 3 that put the Hornets up for good.

-DALLAS (AP)Terry Rozier scored 29 points, including the go-ahead 3-pointer in overtime after his tying basket in regulation, and the Charlotte Hornets beat the Dallas Mavericks 123-120 on Saturday night.
+Rozier scored 29 points, including the go-ahead shot from long range in the extra period after his tying basket in regulation, and the Hornets beat Doncic and the Dallas Mavericks 123-120 on Saturday night.

-Devonte Graham had 27 points and 13 assists as the Hornets won their second straight after a season-worst six-game losing streak.
+Devonte Graham had 27 points and 13 assists as the Hornets erased a 12-point deficit in the fourth quarter after leading by 20 in the first half of their second straight win after a season-worst six-game losing streak.

+”We just stayed resilient,” said Bridges, who had 11 points and 11 rebounds. ”We could have given up when they went up by 12.
+We didn’t give up.
+We needed that win.”

 Maxi Kleber scored a career-high 24 points after getting his season high of 18 in the previous game for Dallas.

 Kleber hit a tying 3 with 1:02 remaining in overtime to top his previous career best of 21.
-But Rozier, who was 10 of 15 overall and 5 of 8 from long range, answered with a 3-pointer at the other end for a 117-114 lead.
+But Rozier, who was 10 of 15 overall and 5 of 8 from long range, answered with a 3-pointer at the other end on a pass from Bridges for a 117-114 lead.

+”I give our group a lot of credit to come out and get up whatever it was, double digits early, play with poise, play with urgency, play with force,” Charlotte coach James Borrego said. ”And then to lose that lead, how do we respond?
+That’s all we talked about in the timeout, how are we going to respond?”

 The Hornets scored the final six points of regulation to force overtime.
 After a turnover by Doncic, P.J.
 Washington drove for a dunk and Rozier hit a leaning layup for a 103-all tie with 19 seconds left after Doncic missed a 3 at the other end.

-Dallas tried Doncic again at the end of regulation, but his 3 over Miles Bridges bounced off the rim, and Bridges responded by flexing his muscles as he went to the bench.
+Dallas tried Doncic again at the end of regulation, but his 3 over Bridges missed, and Bridges celebrated with his silent flex as he went to the bench.

 Washington scored 19 points on 9-of-12 shooting, and Bismack Biyombo had 11 points and 13 rebounds.

 J.J.
-Barea had 11 points and nine assists in his second straight start with shooting guard Tim Hardaway Jr. sidelined for three consecutive games by a left hamstring strain.
+Barea had 11 points and nine assists in his second straight start – and first two of the season – with shooting guard Tim Hardaway Jr. sidelined for a third consecutive games by a left hamstring strain.
 Kristaps Porzingis has been out the same three games with right knee soreness.

 BACKING DONCIC